A Rational Critique of Ayn Rand’s Objectivism

 It’s impossible to talk about all the problems with Objectivism in a single essay, especially for a philosophy that’s described over multiple books and hundreds of pages.
 It’s also redundant when I have already written about these topics in depth on other webpages.
 For these reasons, most of the sections on this page only give a short introduction into their respective topics, while linking to other webpages that talk about these issues in sufficient depth, compared to what’s being displayed here.

-To provide context and to present Rand’s views accurately, there are quotations from Rand’s works all throughout this essay.
+To provide context and to present Ayn Rand’s and Leonard Peikoff’s views accurately, there are quotations from their works throughout this essay.
 If anybody thinks that I am misrepresenting Objectivism, please message me and explain why via my contact page.
-My goal is to present Rand’s philosophy correctly, not to misrepresent it.
+My goal is to present the Objectivist philosophy (as described by Rand and Peikoff) correctly, not to misrepresent it.
 I’m only interested in what’s true.
 I accept what’s true, and I reject what’s false.

 Some people may believe that the criticisms on this page may boil down to semantic disagreements with Objectivist terms.
-Even if this is arguably the case, we still insist that the language that we’re using here is better than the Objectivist jargon because it better describes a rational philosophy.
-Many of these semantic details are likely to influence how we think about philosophy because language is very vulnerable to the Sapir-Whorf Effect.
-So it’s important to be as careful with our language as possible.
+Even if this is arguably the case, we still insist that the language that we’re using here is better than the Objectivist jargon because we believe that it is more conducive to describing a rational philosophy.
+Many of these semantic details are likely to influence how we think about philosophy because language is very vulnerable to the Sapir-Whorf Effect, so it’s important to be as careful with our language as possible.

 Now we shall begin the critique.